Nourkhallaf/spaces/README.md

 ## Introduction

-Welcome to the **Project Name**.
+Welcome to the **Spaces**.
 This project is an Angular-based application designed to [briefly describe the purpose or functionality of your application].
-This is an Angular-based application +6that includes a login screen and functionalities for listing users and performing CRUD (Create, Read, Update, Delete) operations on users.
+This is an Angular-based application +6 that includes a login screen and functionalities for listing users and performing CRUD (Create, Read, Update, Delete) operations on users.

 ## Features